 Montgomery County Clerk – The County Clerk is the official registrar and historian of the Montgomery County Courts.
 Here is where you can file or request important paperwork as well as pay any court related fees.
 You will likely have to visit the Montgomery County Clerk if you pursue a claim against your insurance company.

 Texas Department of Insurance – The Texas Department of Insurance oversees all insurance companies and ensures they are following the rules and regulations set forth by the Insurance Code.
 In addition, they are also in charge of administering the Texas worker’s compensation system as provided by the Labor Code.

 Texas Insurance Code – All legislation related to insurance law in Texas can be found in the Insurance Code.
 Access the statutes to learn what Texas defines as a bad faith practice, your rights a policyholder and how long you must file a claim against your insurance company.

 Montgomery Floodplain Maps – Visit the official website for Montgomery County to learn more about their Federal Emergency Management Agency’s (FEMA) flood mapping tool for Montgomery County.
 Flood damage and flooding is one of the most common property damage claims filed in the state of Texas.
 Access the site to see if you are in a flood zone and your evacuation plan for it.

 Montgomery County Insurance Lawyers in Texas

-Whether you are an individual or business, you can count on LeMaster & Ahmed PLLC.
-To set up your first consultation call LeMaster & Ahmed PLLC.
+Whether you are an individual or business, you can count on LeMaster & Ahmed, PLLC.
+To set up your first consultation call LeMaster & Ahmed, PLLC.
 We will discuss all your legal options and the next best steps to pursue for your case.
-LeMaster & Ahmed PLLC practices throughout the Dallas and Fort Worth metropolitan area which includes Dallas County, Montgomery County, Collin County, Harris County, and Galveston County.
+LeMaster & Ahmed, PLLC practices throughout the Montgomery County area and surrounding counties such as Harris County, Galveston County, Collin County and Dallas County.